Play Lacrosse At Biola University

 Why Would I Choose Club Lacrosse at Biola?

-Does Biola Lacrosse Offer Any Scholarships or Assistance with Admissions??
+Does Biola Offer Scholarships or Admissions Assistance?

-Matt Hiett, Class of 2009:
+Matt Hiett, ’09

 “Getting to know other guys with the common goal of sharing Christ with others and working together for His glory was a major highlight for me (not to mention the love I gained for the sport of lacrosse and the high level of competition we faced).
 Watching my peers push each other through blood, sweat, and tears is a perfect example of iron sharpening iron, making each other better people and better players.
 The experiences I had in service and leadership as part of the club built hugely into the character that was developed in me through so many battles, many of which go far beyond mere wins and losses.”